 Checking Appliances and Plumbing Fixtures

-Before assuming you have a slab leak, it’s important to rule out more obvious sources:
+Before assuming you have a slab leak, rule out more obvious sources of water leaks and plumbing issues.

-• Look for dripping faucets, leaking toilets, or visible leaks around appliances.
+• Look for dripping faucets, leaking toilets, water stains, wet spots, mildew growth, or visible signs around appliances.

-• Inspect plumbing pipes under sinks and behind appliances for corrosion or moisture.
+• Inspect water lines and plumbing pipes under sinks and behind appliances for corrosion or moisture.
+Corroded pipes and poor installation are common reasons leaks occur.

-• Check your yard’s irrigation system, since broken sprinkler heads or underground water lines can mimic the symptoms of a leaking slab.
+• Check your yard’s irrigation system and water supply lines; broken sprinkler heads or underground water pipes can mimic the common signs of a slab foundation problem.

 Inspecting the Water Meter

-• First, shut off all water inside and outside the home, just like we mentioned above.
-This includes faucets, appliances, sprinklers, and irrigation systems.
+• First, shut off all water inside and outside the home, including faucets, appliances, sprinklers, and irrigation.

-• Next, check the meter.
-If the dial or leak indicator is still moving, water is escaping somewhere in the plumbing system.
+• Perform a water meter test.
+If the dial or leak indicator continues to move, water is escaping somewhere in the plumbing system.

 DIY Moisture Testing

-Excess moisture under the flooring is a strong indicator of a slab leak.
-Homeowners can try basic tests such as:
+Excess moisture under flooring is a strong indicator a slab leak occurs beneath the slab foundation.

-• Use a consumer-grade moisture meter to scan baseboards, walls, and flooring for abnormal readings.
+• Use a consumer moisture meter to scan baseboards, walls, and flooring for abnormal readings or unexplained puddles.

 Professional Slab Leak Detection Methods

-• Electronic Leak Detection: Electronic listening tools and acoustic listening devices pick up the sound of water escaping underground, pinpointing leaks with precision.
+• Electronic leak detection: Electronic leak detection equipment and acoustic listening devices pick up the sound of water escaping underground to locate leaks with precision.

 Slab Leak Repair Options